PhD supervision at UiS

 Main supervisor and co-supervisors

 A PhD candidate at the University of Stavanger must have at least two supervisors, one main supervisor and co-supervisor(s).
 All academic supervisors must have a doctoral degree or equivalent academic competence within the subject area, and be an active researcher.
-Usually, the mail supervisor is employed at UiS.
+Usually, the maim supervisor is employed at UiS.
 If the faculty appoints an external main supervisor, a co-supervisor from the University of Stavanger must be appointed.

 The main supervisor has the primary academic responsibility for the candidate.
 The co-supervisor provide guidance and who share the academic responsibility for the PhD candidate with the main supervisor.